Hu Zongxian: Defeating Xu Hai

-When Xu Hai came ashore and laid siege to the cities of Zhejiang along with his fellow Satsuma pirates Chen Dong (陳東) and Ye Ma (葉麻), Hu Zongxian and his mufu decided that they did not have the adequate numbers to decisively defeat the invaders, since the main Ming armies were in the northern frontier and Miao reinforcements were forthcoming.
+When Xu Hai came ashore and laid siege to the cities of Zhejiang along with his fellow Satsuma pirates Chen Dong (陳東) and Ye Ma (葉麻), Hu Zongxian and his mufu decided that they did not have the adequate numbers to defeat the invaders decisively, since the main Ming armies were in the northern frontier and Miao reinforcements were forthcoming.
 Instead, they manipulated Xu Hai with a generous offer of surrender.
-Throughout the course of the campaign, Hu Zongxian kept friendly contacts with Xu Hai, slowly turning him from his pirate allies by the use of bribes, deceptive promises of official status and ships to sail back to Japan, and false warnings of mutiny among Xu's ranks.
+Throughout the campaign, Hu Zongxian kept friendly contact with Xu Hai, slowly turning him from his pirate allies by using bribes, deceptive promises of official status, ships to sail back to Japan, and false warnings of mutiny among Xu's ranks.
 He also made use of existing interpersonal feuds among Xu Hai, Chen Dong, and Ye Ma by sending Xu's mistress trinkets so she would badmouth Chen Dong and Ye Ma in front of Xu Hai.
-Xu Hai eventually turned both Chen and Ye in to the authorities, and Hu made further use of them by making them write letters to their followers explaining that Xu Hai was going to betray and kill them.
+Xu Hai eventually turned both Chen and Ye in to the authorities.
+Hu made further use of them by making them write letters to their followers explaining that Xu Hai would betray and kill them.
 Hu Zongxian handed Xu Hai a copy of the letters, making Xu Hai grateful and thinking that Hu Zongxian had his interests in mind.
 When Chen and Ye's former followers received the letters, they rose up against Xu Hai at the Shen Family Estate (沈家莊) in Pinghu.
-At this point, Hu Zongxian's government forces, including newly arrived Miao troops, entered the fray and killed indiscriminately.
+At this point, Hu Zongxian's government forces, including newly-arrived Miao troops, entered the fray and killed indiscriminately.
 On September 29, the battle ended with up to 1600 marauders killed in the estate, and Xu Hai's body was found in a nearby stream.
 On October 10, Chen Dong, Ye Ma, and Xu Hai's brother were all executed in Jiaxing.